 For a minimum of €250,000 invested in Greek real estate, you and your family can access a whole host of benefits – with the opportunity to secure a valuable second citizenship that allows freedom to live, work, study, do business, and retire anywhere in Europe.

-Let’s dive right in and explore the details of the Greece Golden Visa program.
+Meanwhile, let’s dive in and explore the Greece Golden Visa program in detail.

 What is the Greece Golden Visa Program?

 Launched in 2013, the Greece Golden Visa is a European residency-by-investment program.

 It was designed to help Greece recover from the damaging effects of the 2008 financial crisis (which struck Greece harder than any other EU nation).

 Since it was established, the Golden Visa program has generated around €2.6 billion of foreign investment in Greece.